WebOrigami/docs/src/content/framework/intro1.md

 Given that, it will be more convenient and reliable to use software to automate things that are automatable, like calculations or repetition.
 You will write your content in an initial form, then use software to transform that into the result you want to share.

-Let's call the thing you create directly the _source form_.
+Let's call the thing you create directly the _source form_ and the final result the _result form_.

 <figure>
   <img src="/assets/illustrations/sourceAndResult.svg">